 The Applicant is requesting a variance to reduce the minimum lot width requirement from 60 feet to allow for 50 feet, and to reduce the minimum lot area requirement from 6,000 square feet to allow for 5,300 square feet.
-While the undeveloped lot is an originally legally platted lot, property records indicate that for a period of time prior to 2018 the subject lot was held in common ownership with the adjacent lots to the east and west (lot 19 and lot 21).
+While the undeveloped lot is an originally legally platted lot, property records indicate that for a period of time prior to 2018 lots 19, 20, and 21 were held in common ownership.
 As such, this period of common ownership effectively annulled the lot's legal non-conforming status.